Roberto Cofresí: Challenge to the West Indies Squadron

 With more ships, Cofresí's activity near Culebra and Vieques peaked by November 1824.
 The international force reacted by sending more warships to patrol the zone; France provided the Gazelle, a brigantine, and the frigate Constancia.
 After the Fajardo incident the United States increased its flotilla in the region, with the USS Beagle joined by the schooners and in addition to the previously commissioned Santa Cruz and Scout.
 Despite unprecedented monitoring, Cofresí grew bolder.
 John D. Sloat, captain of Grampus, received intelligence placing the pirates in a schooner out of Cabo Rojo.
 On the evening of January 25, 1825, Cofresí sailed a sloop towards Grampus, which was patrolling the west coast.
 In position, the pirate commanded his crew (armed with sabers and muskets) to open fire and ordered the schooner to stop.
 When Sloat gave the order to counterattack, Cofresí sailed into the night.
 Although a skiff and cutters from Grampus were sent after the pirates, they failed to find them after a two-hour search.

 The pirates sailed east and docked at Quebrada de las Palmas, a river in Naguabo.
 From there, Cofresí, Hernández Morales, Juan Francisco "Ceniza" Pizarro and De los Reyes crossed the mangroves and vegetation to the Quebrada barrio in Fajardo.

-Joined by a fugitive, Juan Pedro Espinoza, the group robbed the house of Juan Becerril and hid in a house in the nearby Río Abajo barrio.
+Joined by a fugitive, Juan Pedro Espinoza, the group robbed the house of Juan Becerril (Note: Espinoza had previous ties with Pedro Salovi, another of Cofresí's associates) and hid in a house in the nearby Río Abajo barrio.
 Two days later Cofresí again led his flotilla out to sea and targeted San Vicente, a Spanish sloop making its way back from Saint Thomas.
 Cofresí attacked with two sloops, ordering his crew to fire muskets and blunderbusses.
 Sustaining heavy damage, San Vicente finally escaped because she was near port.

 On February 10, 1825, Cofresí plundered the sloop Neptune.
+(Note: This ship was also known as Esperanza.)
 The merchant ship, with a cargo of fabric and provisions, was attacked while its dry goods were unloaded at dockside in Jobos Bay.
 Neptune was owned by Salvador Pastoriza, who was supervising the unloading.
 Cofresí began the charge in a sloop, opening musket fire on the crew, and Pastoriza fled in a rowboat.
 Despite a bullet wound, Pastoriza identified four of the eight to ten pirates (including Cofresí).
 An Italian living in Puerto Rico, Pedro Salovi, was reportedly second-in-command during the attack.
 The pirates pursued and shot those who fled.
 Cofresí sailed Neptune out of Jobos Port, a harbor in Jobos Bay (near Fajardo), and adopted the sloop as a pirate ship.